ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-7-2.md

-Chapter: Techniques for Navigating Complex Problems
+Techniques for Navigating Complex Problems
 ===================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," understanding and effectively navigating complex problems is essential for avoiding the pitfalls of the strategy paradox.
 This chapter explores various techniques that can help organizations tackle complex problems and make informed decisions in dynamic and uncertain environments.